Q: Who are you?

 A: 2008.
 We moved from Brooklyn NY, where we'd lived since '02.

 Q: Where in San Francisco do you live?

 A: We live in a neighborhood called Bayview that doesn't get talked about very much.
-Our house is southeast of the Mission, and east of Bernal Heights.
+Our house is southeast of the Mission, south of the Dogpatch, and east of Bernal Heights.
 Tourists don't often get out to Bayview, so its charms—playgrounds, restaurants, coffee spots—are more or less undiscovered.
 Bayview is a great place to live and raise a family.
 I ride my bike into the Mission for work every day, and the ride is less than 15 minutes.
 It's a flat ride, too.
 (In SF, a city notorious for its hills, that flatness is a big deal.)
 Bayview is the most neighborly neighborhood I've lived in.
 Many people who live on our street know my wife and sons by name.
 It's just nice.

 Q: Where are you from originally?

 A: I was born in Toledo, Ohio and lived there for most of my childhood, with detours in Cleveland and South Carolina.
 I went to college at Indiana University in Bloomington, IN.
 I met my wife Katie at IU.

 Q: Did you like Brooklyn?
 Why did you leave?

 A: We loved Brooklyn.
 We had good jobs and many friends there.
 At the end of 2007 I was offered a great job, out of the blue, in SF.
 We couldn't turn it down, even though the prospect of a cross-country move was a bit scary.